Lighthouse Park: Pets

 The park is a very popular spot among locals for dog walking.
 Dogs are permitted off-leash only along the trails to ensure the safety of the dogs as well as other users.
 There is a limit on three dogs per person that are allowed to be off leash, and they must be kept under-control.
 There are signs throughout the park to ensure dog owners are aware where their pets are welcome.
 Dogs are not welcome off of the trails, as they are only allowed on the trails.
 The entire park does not allow commercial dog walking.
 There are also many garbage bins throughout the park so cleaning up after your dogs has been made easy.

 Viewpoints

 Below are some of the examples of the viewpoints.

 West Beach

-This viewpoint is one of the most popular as it has a great view of the lighthouse itself and allows you to look out into the Straight of Georgia.
+This viewpoint is one of the most popular as it has a great view of the lighthouse itself and allows you to look out into the Strait of Georgia.
 This view is accessible by a short walk west from the service buildings.
 Continuing west you arrive at a junction that starts you down the West Beach Trail.